 The more assets you have in the advisory account, including cash, the more you will pay us.
 We therefore have an incentive to increase the assets in your account.
-In addition to our firm's management fee, there are other fees and costs related to our investment advisory services and investments that you will pay directly or indirectly; such as third-party transaction fees, service fees (i.e. for bank wires), and mutual fund fees and expenses.
+If Carnegie charges you performance-based fees, which would be identified in your agreement, we may be perceived to have an incentive to maximize gains in that account by making investments that are riskier and more speculative than would be the case in absence of an incentive or performance fee.
+In addition to our firm's management fee, there are other fees and costs related to our investment advisory services and investments that you will pay directly or indirectly, such as third-party transaction fees, service fees (i.e. for bank wires), and mutual fund fees and expenses.
 Such fees are not shared with us.
 You will pay fees and costs whether you make or lose money on your investments over time.
 Please make sure you understand what fees and costs you are paying.
+Carnegie has a reduced fee schedule for Retirement Plans under the Employee Retirement Income Security Act of 1974, as amended, and provides reduced fees for organizations under 501C(3) of the IRS Code.
+Our fees are disclosed in detail in our Form ADV Part 2A.
+Additionally, Carnegie may receive indirect benefits, such as from custodians, for aggregating business with their firm.

-1 Our firm's legal name is Carnegie Capital Management, LLC, but we do business as Carnegie Investment Counsel.
+1 Our firm's legal name is Carnegie Capital Asset Management, LLC, but we do business as Carnegie Investment Counsel.